Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 How can I, as a guest, reset my password or have my account extended?

-password or extend the validity of your account in the
+Please contact your sponsor; they can reset your password or extend the validity of your account in the guest management of mySciebo.

 Why do I have to extend my account every year?